NRGfit/BetaWorkout/README.md

    Optional Nice-to-have Stories

 * Daily Streak keeping track of how often the user worksout
-* Track the weights of exersises performed
+* Track the weights of exercises performed
 * Visual Representation of a workout
 * Time tracked of workouts per day